Part 27: std::variant Events + std::visit Dispatching — Type-Safe "What Happened"

 The Role of if constexpr

 if constexpr is a compile-time conditional branch.
-When T is Pressed, the code in the else branch is not compiled—it simply does not exist in the generated machine code.
-This differs from a runtime if-else: with a runtime if-else, both branches are compiled and one is selected at execution time; with if constexpr, only the matching branch is compiled.
+When T is Pressed, the code in the else branch will not be compiled—it simply does not exist in the generated machine code.
+This differs from a runtime if-else: in a runtime if-else, both branches are compiled, and the CPU selects one during execution; with if constexpr, only the matching branch is compiled.

-This means if we write operations exclusive to Released (such as accessing a specific field of Released) inside the else branch, there will be no compilation error when T is Pressed—because that line of code does not exist at all.
+This means that if you write code specific to Released (for example, accessing a field unique to Released) inside the else block, it will not cause a compilation error when T is Pressed—because that line of code does not exist.

 Comparison with Virtual Functions

-We might ask: why not use virtual functions and inheritance to express polymorphic events?
+You might ask: Why not use virtual functions and inheritance to express polymorphic events?

 // 虚函数方案